KahaanGandhi/Oscillators.jl/README.md

 # Oscillators.jl
-Welcome to `Oscillations.jl`, a repository of Julia scripts and Jupyter notebooks maintained by [@KahaanGandhi](https://github.com/KahaanGandhi).
-This repository provides computational tools and educational resources to study and solve the equations of motion for a variety of spring, mass, and pendulum systems.
+Oscillations.jl provides computational tools to study and solve the equations of motion for a variety of spring, mass, and pendulum systems.

 ## Contents
 The repository is a mix of Julia scripts (`.jl`) and Jupyter notebooks (`.ipynb`).
-- **Julia Scripts**: These are computation-oriented, harnessing Julia's optimized performance for scientific computing
+- **Julia Scripts**: Computation-oriented, harnessing Julia's high performance scientific computing capabilities
-- **Jupyter Notebooks**: The notebooks cover the physics of each dynamic system, with explanations of the linear algebra and numerical methods involved.
+- **Jupyter Notebooks**: Physics-focused, covering the linear algebra and numerical methods involved in each system

 ## Installation Instructions
 To use Oscillations.jl, you will need to have Julia installed, as well as a Jupyter environment capable of running Julia notebooks.